AdobeDocs/analytics-platform.en/help/components/filters/filters-tag.md

 exl-id: d3b8d9f7-11a4-4eac-8c22-5c86601ec7f3
 role: User
 ---
-# Tag filters {#tag}
+# Tag filters

 In the [Filter manager](manage-filters.md), you can use tags to organize filters.
-All users can create tags for filters and apply one or more tags to a filter.
-You can see tags only for those filters that you have created or that have been shared with you.
+Administrators can tag all filters.
+Non administroators can tags only the filters they create or have been shared with them.

 To tag one or more filters: